Diaa521/Datun/README.md

 # Datun
-A rule-based bot that provides live information such as weather, time, moon phase, and location.
+Datun is a rule-based bot that provides live information such as weather, time, moon phase, and location.
+It has 192 lines of Python code.